gstoyano/target-dev.en/help/dev/before-implement/privacy/cookie-deleting.md

 ---
-keywords:
-- cookie
-- cookies
-- delete cookie
-- delete target cookie
-- google chrome
-- chrome
-- mozilla firefox
-- firefox
-- microsoft edge
-- safari
+keywords: cookie, cookies, delete cookie, delete target cookie, google chrome, chrome, mozilla firefox, firefox, microsoft edge, safari, cookie1
 description: Learn how to delete your Target browser cookies so that you can validate your experiences.
 title: How Do I Delete the Target Cookie?
 feature: Privacy & Security